arkanus/fluentd_docker/README.md

 ## Requirements

-To run this you only need docker installed on your system, I used dokcer machine on OSX.
-Also you must have `docker-compose`.
+To run this you need `docker` and `docker-compose` installed on your system, I used docker machine on OSX.

 ## How to use